 In the morning we showered and packed up the last of our things and we were on the road by 7:00 am heading towards Innsbruck, Austria to check out the Alps.
 This city was picturesque with stunning views, and pretty little colourful three storey walk-ups garding narrow winding streets.
 The walking paths were sprinkled with chairs and tables where tourists sat eating schnitzel, drinking coffee and taking in the beautiful summer’s day.
 We walked about 6 hours our first day after 6 hours of driving, but to explore this area is something very special indeed.
 Our hotel had breathtaking views of the valley below and the mountains around.
 Alfonz found a great local restaurant and we ate traditional foods.

 A local told us about this Swiss chalet style restaurant to eat rotisserie chicken with all the fixings.
 It was full of locals, and absolutely fabulous, especially after 4 months of dieting; eating real food was an absolute treat!
 We walked back to our hotel arriving at about 11:00 and we all hit the sheets pretty hard after such a long day.
 The next morning we left this amazing city.
-It was starting to pour down as we left the city.
+It was starting to pour down as we said goodbye and saw it in the rearview mirror.

 I read up on the local history and found an interesting tie to Hungary.
 The Empress of Bavaria married the Hungarian King at the end of the 19th century but interestingly enough, she fell in love with the people of Hungary the most and did many things to help Hungary succeed including influencing the partnership of the Austro-Hungarian Empire.
 It was a time when Hungary was at its best, had influence and power.
 However, she hated court life as she was brought up free with horses and sport and was often in conflict about how to raise her two daughters which was inevitably left to her mother-in-law.
 One of her daughters ended up dying.
 She retreated away from Austrian court where her husband and his family had to be, as the stress took a great toll on her, and she rested in Hungary.
 She was a restless energetic type that paid particular close attention to the way she looked, was extremely skinny, infamous for her fasting rituals and did sports for hours each day.
 She travelled a lot, and enjoyed her life away from court.
 In her later years she was said to have a strong connection with the first Hungarian prime minister Andrassy, who officially crowned France Joseph and Elizabeth King and Queen of Hungary.
 Sissy, as she was called, eventually had a male heir but he killed himself which put her over the edge.
 They did have one more child together, one she ends up raising.
 In her later years Sissy travelled and led a completely separate life to her husband, and was in Geneva alone when she was murdered by an anarchist by the name of Luigi Luchen as she boarded a ferry to take her across the lake.
 She returned to her hotel room with her wounds where she would die from her injury.
 She was 60 years old in 1898.
 They have a memorial statue for her in Geneva and in Hungary the entire country mourned the loss of their beloved queen.